Get 80% off your plan for your first 6 months.*

 Offers should:

-- explain any training or support they need from you, and for how long
+• Define transition support: Explain any training or handover they need from you and for how long

-The offer may also suggest a time frame for due diligence, during which the buyer will run their own checks on the business to make sure they're getting what they expect.
+The offer may also suggest a time frame for due diligence, during which the buyer will run their own checks on the business to verify your claims.

-Due diligence is the buyer's comprehensive investigation of your business to verify all claims before finalizing the purchase.
-This process typically occurs after accepting a conditional offer and covers three key areas:
+Due diligence is when the buyer investigates your business to verify your claims before completing the purchase.
+This process typically takes four to 12 weeks after accepting a conditional offer.

 Legal due diligence